 We organise an annual British Go Championship.
 The champion is the winner of a match between the top two players in the Challengers' League.
 Players qualify for the League by playing in the Candidates' Tournament which is open to all active tournament players above about 1 kyu in strength.

-Each Go tournaments has a slightly different culture; most have side tournaments and some have quizzes and other competitions.
-Between rounds at tournaments, especially the longer or residential ones, unofficial activities sometimes take place.
+Each Go tournament has a slightly different culture; most have side tournaments and some have quizzes and other competitions to keep players amused between rounds at tournaments, especially the longer or residential ones.

 If you plan to take children to a Go tournament, you should read our Policy on working with children and young people.
 Most events are suitable for older children, but you should check suitability for the very young.

-Those interested in running their own tournament should check out our Organisers Material page.
+Those interested in running their own tournament should check out our Resources For Organisers.

-Finally, for those who can't get to tournaments we also run a number of Online Leagues, in which any member is entitled to play.
+Finally, for those who can't get to tournaments, we also run Online Leagues, in which any member is entitled to play.